 The prevalence of MASLD was 1 in 40 participants (2.5 percent) at age 17 and one in five participants (20 percent) at age 24.
 Agbaje called this finding surprising because the risk of MASLD increased eightfold in only seven years and because a 20 percent prevalence of the disease would usually not occur until one’s mid-40s.

 Half of the 24-year-olds with MASLD had severe disease, or a significantly high amount of excess fat in the liver.
-One in every 40 young adults already had signs of liver scarring, with three in 1,000 meeting the for liver cirrhosis, Agbaje reported.
+One in every 40 young adults already had signs of liver scarring, with three in 1,000 young adults meeting the diagnostic criteria for liver cirrhosis, Agbaje reported.

 “The most effective antidote to the devastating health effects of childhood sedentariness is not the much-advertised moderate-to-vigorous physical activity of 60 minutes per day,” Agbaje said.
 “Rather, it is the overlooked light-intensity physical activity of 3 to 4 hours per day.”